msbeethoven/songcount/README.md

 ## Features

--Please `npm install` to get all dependencies!
+- Please `npm install` to get all dependencies!
--`nodemon server.js` to start the server
+- Then`nodemon server.js` to start the server
--Then Q1 and Q2 to be written to the output.txt
+- Then Q1 and Q2 to be written to the output.txt

 ## Technologies